michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 **Say:** On this trip, we’ll be surrounded by teenagers—bright, passionate, energetic lights of their own.
 Some may shine boldly, while others feel hidden or unsure.
 Our role is to help their lights grow brighter—not by overpowering them, but by encouraging them to lead, to serve, and to discover the ways God has already placed light within them.

 **Activity – “Light Builders or Light Blockers?”**<br>In small groups, you’ll be given cards with real-life scenarios (see the end of this meeting for some examples).
-Some reflect actions that dim a teenager's light through control or criticism.
+Some reflect actions that dim a teenager’s light through control or criticism.
 Others show ways to help their light shine through encouragement and guidance.
 Discuss the differences and share what it looks like to be a light-builder rather than a light-blocker.

 **Say:** Thank you for those insights.
 Remember, the trip is *not* about adults being in charge—it’s about students stepping into the light God has given them.
 Let them lead prayers, take responsibility at work sites, share reflections.
 You will still ensure safety and boundaries, but your guidance should illuminate their path—not overshadow it.